dladams/myproj/README.md

 <pre>
 source $DUNE_INSTALL_DIRECTORY/myproj/install.sh
 </pre>
-The project executables, scripts, libraries (including Root dicionaries) and fcl files are now included in the usual system paths.
+The project executables, scripts, libraries (including Root dictionaries) and fcl files are now included in the usual system paths.
 The variable MYPROJ\_DIR points to the package installation directory.
 E.g. to run the demo executable: